derezendemagalhaes/challenge/README.md

 ```

 ## Notes
-Typically, I would have set up pre-commit hooks with tools like `Black` and `MyPy` for code formatting and type checking.
+Typically, pre-commit hooks should have been set up  with tools like `Black` and `MyPy` for code formatting and type checking.
-However, for the purpose of this challenge, these configurations haven't been applied.
+However, for the scope of this challenge, these configurations haven't been applied.

 ## Changelog